AlternativeFFFF/Alt-F4/submissions/trainperspective/trainperspective.md

 Two months ago I released a video called: “A new perspective on trains in Factorio”.

+Some people have experienced some headaches after viewing this video, you have been warned.
 {% include youtube.html id="5nRnnfKMZKQ" %}

 Those who downloaded [the mod linked in the description](https://mods.factorio.com/mod/train_perspective) know that this was an April first joke.
 For those who didn’t figure it out, sorry.